Utah LLC Annual Report (2025 Guide)

 Utah Annual Reports are due by the last day of your LLC’s anniversary month.

 Your LLC’s anniversary month is the month it was approved by the Utah Division of Corporations.
-You can find this date on your approved Certificate of Organization or by searching for your LLC on the Utah Business Entity Search.
-The due date is also printed on your Renewal Postcard.
+You can find this date on your approved Certificate of Organization or by searching for your LLC on the Utah Business Registration Search.

-For example, let’s say the Division of Corporations approved your LLC on March 12, 2024.
-So March 12 is your LLC anniversary date and March is your anniversary month.
-And your Annual Report would be due by March 31 every year after that.
+For example, let’s say the Division of Corporations approved your LLC on August 12, 2025.
+This means that August 12 is your LLC anniversary date, and August is your LLC anniversary month.
+Therefore, your Annual Report will be due by August 31 every year after that.

 When is my first Utah Annual Report due?